rsek/dataforged/starforged_moves.md

 ***Progress Move***

 **When your expedition comes to an end**, roll the challenge dice and compare to your progress.
-Momentum is ignored on this roll.

 On a **strong hit**, you reach your destination or complete your survey.
 Mark a reward on your discoveries legacy track per expedition’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.